Practical information

 Tenancy Agreements

-Usually the landlord completes a tenancy agreement between the landlord and the person renting.
+Usually, the landlord completes a tenancy agreement between the landlord and the person renting.
 Some guest houses use a standard tenancy agreement from the Ministry of Social Affairs in Iceland.
 Before signing a tenancy agreement it is very important to read it through carefully.
 Reykjavik University cannot offer advice or assistance should any disputes arise regarding your agreement.
 Students are fully responsible for any contracts signed and are advised to familiarize themselves with the Icelandic housing law.

 Living costs

 Iceland has a reputation of being quite expensive so it is beneficial to see an estimate of how much money you could expect to spend.
+It will always depend on each student's lifestyle.

 After arriving in Iceland